- April 03, 1971

 The first full season in the FIA WEC followed in 2014 when Collard participated in eight races with Prospeed's Porsche.
 He scored only one podium, the third place at Fuji, finishing 9th in the points.
 His co-drivers in the #75 Porsche 997 GT3 RSR were Francois Perrodo and Matthieu Vaxiviere.

 Collard joined AF Corse in 2015

 During 2014, Collard started to race with AF Corse's Ferrari 458 Italia, participating in the European Le Mans Series and British GT Championship races.
 He completely switched to AF Corse in 2015, forming the partnership with Francois Perrodo and Rui Aguas in the #83 Ferrari 458 Italia GTC.

 The trio scored six FIA WEC podiums and a victory at Shanghai and finished as the championship runner-ups behind three drivers in SMP Racing's Ferrari.
 At Le Mans, the #83 Ferrari was fourth in GTE Am class.

 The victorious season followed in 2016.
 The #83 Ferrari started the season with a class victory at Silverstone, adding one more win and six podiums later in the season.
 Collard, Aguas and Perrodo became the world champions in the GTE Am class.
 At 24 hours of Le Mans, Collard earned one more podium, finishing in second place.

 For the 2017 FIA WEC season, Emmanuel Collard was announced as one of three drivers of the #28 Oreca 07-Gibson LMP2 prototype for TDS Racing.
-The other two are Francois Perrodo and Matthieu Vaxiviere.
+The other two were Francois Perrodo and Matthieu Vaxiviere.
 Scoring just one podium, he finished just 14th in LMP2 class points.